 Your doctor will discuss your diagnosis and any treatment required with you.

-- Examine your testicles once a month, after a hot bath or shower – heat helps relax the scrotum, making it easier to check.
+- Examine your testicles once a month, after a hot bath or shower – heat helps relax your scrotum, making it easier to check.

 - Stand in front of a mirror.
-Look for swelling on the skin of the scrotum.
+Look for swelling on the skin of your scrotum.